debsahu/esp8266-vindriktning-particle-sensor/README.md

 # ESPNow connectivity for the Ikea VINDRIKTNING

-Most of the code is bowwored from [Hypfer/esp8266-vindriktning-particle-sensor](https://github.com/Hypfer/esp8266-vindriktning-particle-sensor) that uses an ESP8266 to read from GPIO14(RX) and send via ESPNow to a EspNow Server (check [debsahu/ESPNowMQTT](https://github.com/debsahu/ESPNowMQTT)), which sends it out to a MQTT broker.
+Most of the code is borrored from [Hypfer/esp8266-vindriktning-particle-sensor](https://github.com/Hypfer/esp8266-vindriktning-particle-sensor) that uses an ESP8266 to read from GPIO14(RX) and send via ESPNow to a EspNow Server (check [debsahu/ESPNowMQTT](https://github.com/debsahu/ESPNowMQTT)), which sends it out to a MQTT broker.

 ## Hardware